Query Processing on Tensor Computation Runtimes

 \subsection{Design Choices}

 When building \system, we embrace the following design choices. \begin{description}[style=multiline,wide,nosep] \item[DC1:\!\!] \emph{Avoid implementing data-dependent control flow in Python}.
 As Table~\ref{tbl:filter_example} suggests, computation in \system must use tensor operations as much as possible.
 Note that for loops and conditionals over schema elements are acceptable (e.g., loops over the columns of a table).
-This design choice allows us to address \textbf{C2} and achieve \textbf{G1}. \item[DC2:\!\!] \emph{Tensor-base columnar format for input tabular data.} In order to map relational computation over TCRs, relational data must be transformed into the tensor format.
-To achieve this, \system adopt a columnar representation of tables, and consider each column in a table as a tensor.
-We provide more details on our data representation in Section~\ref{sec:datamod}.
+This design choice allows us to address \textbf{C2} and achieve \textbf{G1}. \item[DC2:\!\!] \emph{Tensor-based columnar format for input tabular data.} Relational data must be transformed into the tensor format.
+To do this, \system adopts a columnar representation of tables, and considers each column in a table as a tensor.
+We provide more details on our data representation in \cref{sec:datamod}.
 This design choice addresses \textbf{C3}. \item[DC3:\!\!] \emph{Adherence to TCRs' API.} This design choice is required for achieving \textbf{G2} and \textbf{G3}.
-In fact, if we start to extend TCRs with new features and operators, eventually we will hinter portability and increase the engineering effort because we will have to support them on any hardware.
-Hence, we have to take advantage of existing TCRs' API rather than try to extend them.
-However, we will likely get subpar performance because of this design choice. \item[DC4:\!\!] \emph{Extensible infrastructure allowing easy integration with relational and ML frameworks.} Having a flexible infrastructure is of paramount importance since we desire to ride the wave of investments in ML.
-Therefore, we embrace an extensible architecture composed of a core compiler, pluggable frontends (e.g., query parsing and optimizer), and allowing different output target formats (e.g., PyTorch, ONNX).
+In fact, if we start extending TCRs with new features and operators, eventually the system will hinter portability and increase the engineering effort because we will have to support them on any hardware.
+Hence, we take advantage of existing TCRs' API rather than try to extend them.
+With this design choice, we are also able to address \textbf{C1}. \item[DC4:\!\!] \emph{Extensible infrastructure allowing easy integration with relational and ML frameworks.} Having a flexible infrastructure is of paramount importance since we desire to ride the wave of investments in ML.
+Therefore, we embrace an extensible architecture that allows different output target formats (e.g., PyTorch, ONNX), composed of a core compiler, pluggable frontends (e.g., query parser and optimizer).
 This design choice addresses \textbf{C4}.

 \end{description}